-The Department of Orthopaedic Surgery at Emory University School of Medicine offers fellowship programs in eight orthopaedic areas.
+The Department of Orthopaedic Surgery at Emory University School of Medicine offers fellowship programs multiple orthopaedic areas.
 Please click on the fellowship program below to learn more.

 Offers a specialized orthopaedic surgery experience featuring advanced training in all aspects of both uncomplicated and complex problems of the hip and knee.

 The educational goals of the Musculoskeletal Oncology Fellowship are to expose the fellow to a diverse experience of musculoskeletal neoplasia clinically, operatively and in the laboratory.
 The goal is to create an academic orthopaedic oncologist.

 Established in 1994, the neurosurgery spine fellowship focuses on spinal oncology, spinal radiosurgery, degenerative and rheumatologic spinal disease, trauma, infectious diseases of the spine, and revision spine surgery.

 The educational goals of the Orthopaedic Sports Medicine Fellowship include teaching our fellows to diagnose and treat operative sports conditions.

 The educational goals of the PM&R Sports Medicine Fellowship include teaching our fellows to diagnose and treat non-operative sports conditions

 We have fellowship trained orthopaedic spine faculty and neurosurgical faculty treating spine patients.
 There is a great mix of degenerative, trauma, and deformity surgeries as well as intermittent tumor and infection cases.